-Become Litch: (lost)
+Become Lich: (lost)

 This ritual allows a willing bug to become undead but keep their memories and class levels.
-This Process irreversibly alters the litch’s personality to be less caring and respectful.
-A litch must absorb the life energy of at least one intelligent bug every 6 months or die.
+This Process irreversibly alters the lich’s personality to be less caring and respectful.
+A lich must absorb the life energy of at least one intelligent bug every 6 months or die.

 Materials: